Schnitzelmixer/SToXR/README.md

 5. Press the 'Play'-button

 # User interaction
+A demo video documenting all features and user interaction can be found in [\stoxr-project-2\LabRecordings](https://gitlab2.informatik.uni-wuerzburg.de/hci/teaching/courses/special-topics-xr/student-materials/2022-summer/stoxr-project-2/-/blob/main/LabRecordings/stoxr-project-2-video.mp4).
 You will receive a short story intro.
 You enter your neighbors house while he is away to find evidence against him.
 To unlock his tablet you need to find 4 paper notes, each of them containing a riddle.
 Can you crack the code and find out the password?

 ![image](./LabRecordings/intro.jpg)